ztmarron/git-lab-assignment/README.md

     * When you do git log, you hit `/` to search for words.
 So `/password` should find you the commit containing the password.
     * You can also use `git log | grep 'password'` to find the commit hash.
     * Note: pay close attention to the output of the rebase command and the output of git status when it hits a stopping point.
 Most of the time git tells you what you need to do next.
+* If you get stuck with a rebase, `git rebase --abort` will let you start over.

 # Task 2: